makerdao/mips/MIP0/mip0.md

 - MIP components are categorized by types, depending on what kind of logic they contain.
 MIP components are named by their parent MIP.
 The abbreviation convention MIPXcY is used to refer to these components (as seen in this document).
 - A MIP component has one type or no types.

-Note: MIP0's MIP Components are introduced at the beginning of the **Specification** section.

 **Component Types**

--   **Technical MIP Components**

-    **Summary:** The purpose of technical MIP components is to perform state changes to the Maker Protocol.
-    **Specific Template:** Technical MIPs are based on the General MIP Template but must include the following additional information in their specification section:
-	-   **Proposed Code**
-		-   Audited, final code that can be used directly in the executive vote to accept or reject the MIP.
-	-   **Test Cases**
-		-   Test cases for the implementation or testing of the proposed code
-	-   **Security Considerations**
-		-   The purpose of this section is to proactively document any security-relevant design information, decisions, potential failure modes, implementation details, and important discussions related to the proposed change.
-		-   Backwards compatibility
-	-   **Auditor Information and Report**
-		-   This section includes the audit partner details and the final audit report for the proposed code.
-	-   **License**

 -   **Process MIP Component**